r4y22/r4y22/README.md

-# 👋 Hi there!
-Welcome to my GitHub profile!
+# 👋 Hey!
+Welcome to my GitHub!

 ## About Me
 I am a **Third-Year Student** at **Western University** 🏫.
-I am passionate about technology and creativity, striving to build innovative projects and solutions.
+I am passionate about technology and creativity, excited to build innovative projects and solutions.

 **👨‍💻 Major**: Computer Science
 **🎮 Minor**: Game Development